Colleen Wing: Fictional character biography

-During the "Blood Hunt" storyline, Colleen Wing and Morbius the Living Vampire were abducted by vampires piloting a Beyond Foods truck while looking for a cure.
+During the "Blood Hunt" storyline, Colleen Wing and Morbius are abducted by vampires piloting a Beyond Foods truck while looking for a cure.
 When they get out and take an elevator to Floor Z4, they come across a floor filled with vampires.
-Though Colleen Wing and Morbius fight some vampires, the fight is broken up by the vampire Theocritus who subdues Colleen Wing.
-He has Colleen taken to the pens as he explains to Morbius that they are in Hemoglobin Inc. who needs him to finish the vampire cure once and for all.
+The ensuing fight is broken up by the vampire Theocritus, who subdues Colleen.
+He explains to Morbius that they are in Hemoglobin Inc. and that Morbius is needed him to complete the vampire cure.

+During the "Infinity Watch" storyline, Colleen is contacted by Worldmind, the bearer of the Mind Stone, for protection from Thanos during his hunt for the Infinity Stone bearers.
+Colleen fails to prevent Thanos from killing Worldmind, and her katana is damaged during the confrontation.
+The Mind Stone then telepathically summons the Hulk to stall Thanos before choosing Colleen as its new bearer, enabling her to manifest a psionic blade from her katana and incapacitate him.
+However, Colleen initially struggles with her controlling her new powers while being hunted down by Nightmare for the Mind Stone, but she is able to defeat him with the help of Moon Knight.
+Colleen meets with the other Stone Bearers to form a new iteration of Infinity Watch and together, they are able to defeat Thanos when he battles them and the Avengers for their Stones.

 Powers and abilities

 Colleen Wing was an athletic woman with no superhuman abilities.
-She has achieved mastery of the traditional combat skills of the Japanese samurai, including swordsmanship (Kenjutsu); she is a talented swordswoman and has been shown defeating several HYDRA agents with no injury.
-She is also highly skilled in other martial arts such as Judo, Karate, and Iaidō.
+She has been extensively trained in the traditional combat skills of the Japanese samurai, including swordsmanship (Kenjutsu); she is a talented swordswoman and has been shown defeating several Hydra agents with no injury.
+She is also proficient in other martial arts such as Judo, Karate, and Iaidō.

-After being brainwashed as a living weapon by Iron Fist foe Master Khan, Danny melds his mind with hers in order to break her free of this control.
-As a result, Colleen gains knowledge of K'un L'un martial arts as well as chi control; allowing her to focus her chi to enhance her strength, accelerate her healing, and reduce her body functions to survive severe conditions.
+After being brainwashed as a living weapon by Master Khan, Danny melds his mind with hers in order to break her free of this control.
+As a result, Colleen gains knowledge of K'un-L'un martial arts as well as chi control; allowing her to focus her chi to enhance her strength, accelerate her healing, and reduce her body functions to survive severe conditions.

 She wields a 1,000-year-old katana which she inherited from her grandfather.
 Colleen is also a seasoned private detective with excellent investigative skills.